 The Methodist Mission among the Delaware was located in the western part of Wyandotte County, not far from the now-extinct village of Maywood.
-It was founded in 1832 by William Johnson and Thomas B. Markham and continued in successful operation for several years.
+It was founded in 1832 by William Johnson and Thomas B. Markham and successfully operated for several years.
 Another Methodist mission was that among the Kickapoo, established by Reverend Jerome C. Berryman in the fall of 1833 in the northeast part of Leavenworth County.
-The following year, the Catholics started a manual labor school there, but the Kickapoo did not take kindly to the idea of working, and the school was practically abandoned, one of the buildings subsequently being used as a publication office of the Pioneer, of Kickapoo City.
+The following year, the Catholics started a manual labor school there.
+However, the Kickapoo did not take kindly to the idea of working, and the school was practically abandoned, one of the buildings subsequently being used as a publication office of the Pioneer of Kickapoo City.

 A Baptist Shawnee Mission was established in 1831, about two miles northwest of the Methodist Mission mentioned above, and the Friends had a mission about three miles west — established in 1834.
-The Baptist Mission was founded through Reverend Isaac McCoy, and Dr. Johnston Lykins and his wife were placed in charge.
+Reverend Isaac McCoy founded the Baptist Mission, and Dr. Johnston Lykins and his wife were placed in charge.
 In April 1832, an appropriation was made by the Baptist Board of Missions, buildings were erected, and in 1833 Dr. Lykins and his wife were joined by Jotham Meeker and Robert Simerwell.
 The mission was abandoned in 1855 or 1856.
 At the Friends Mission, Henry Harvey was the leading worker.
 This denomination never undertook printing books in the Indian dialects as some of the others did but tried to teach the Indian youth to speak and write English.
 The Friends became engaged in missionary work about the beginning of the 19th century, and no sect was more earnest in trying to elevate the natives.